JADM998/nd035-c3-data-stores-and-persistence-project-starter/README.md

 Once created it could be changed to `embedded` and `validate`.

+<strong>Note</strong>: I have added support for MySQL, by creating the following:
+1. Created a dockerfile in `/docker/mysql-udacity-datastore-and-persistance/docker-compose.yml`
+2. Added the dependency in pom.xml
+3. Added the spring.datasource.url in `appplication.properties` (commented).

+If required, it is as easy as using the docker compose or a mysql DB with a DB named `starter` and switching the datasource url in `application.properties`.

 ## Postman Collection

 There were some bugs in the Postman Collection I provided a minimal changed one and is located in: